aesteri/go-getrelease/README.md

 # go-getrelease

-go-getrelease is a library for Go (golang) for downloading release assets from source control sites like github, gitlab, bitbucket, etc.
+go-getrelease is a library for Go (golang) for downloading release assets from source control hosting sites like github, gitlab, bitbucket, etc.

 Library supports following clients:
 * [x] Github